Royal Academy of Culinary Arts

-Royal Academy of Culinary Arts (RACA) is an associate member of the network of EHL-Certified Schools is a non-profit private Jordanian institution, It was founded in 2008.
+Royal Academy of Culinary Arts (RACA) is a certified member of the network of EHL-Certified Schools is a non-profit private Jordanian institution, It was founded in 2008.

 The Royal Academy of Culinary Arts opened as a Campus of Les Roches Global Hospitality Education, as the first culinary school managed and operated by them in the world.
 The Royal Academy of Culinary Arts (RACA) has entered into a partnership with Ecole Hôtelière de Lausanne, one of the oldest Hospitality Management schools in the world.
 The curriculum is entirely taught in English.